NuevoFoundation/workshops/content/english/linux-basics/vbox-setup.md

 Don't worry though, this won't hurt your computer!

 ## What is a virtual machine
+A virtual machine (commonly called a vm) is a computer file (called an image), that behaves like an actual computer.
+In other words, creating a computer within a computer.
+It runs in a window, much like any other program.
+This gives you the same experience on a vm as you would on a regular computer.

+The vm is **sandboxed** from the rest of the system, meaning that the software inside a vm can’t effect the computer itself.
+This produces an ideal environment for testing other operating systems, accessing virus-infected data, and creating new software or applications.

 ## Setting up VirtualBox
 VirtualBox is a virtualization software, also called a **hypervisor**.
 It allows your computer to host virtual machines.

 ### Downloading VirtualBox
 VirtualBox is available at this link: https://www.virtualbox.org/wiki/Downloads